Custom-Elements/ui-stat-value/README.md

 The units, for example `%` (between 0 and 1), `ms`, or some arbitrary string.
 Defaults to empty.
 Note that the percentage symbol triggers % formatting.

+### smooth

+If `false` disables data smoothing.

 ### data

+Explicitely set the object array of data, rather than loading it from a URL

 ## ui-stats-number